-2.1 Presence of a Prohibited Substance or its Metabolites or Markers in an Athlete's Sample

-- 2.1.1 It is each Athlete" s personal duty to ensure that no Prohibited Substance enters his or her body.
+- 2.1 Presence of a Prohibited Substance or its Metabolites or Markers in an Athlete's Sample - 2.1.1 It is each Athlete's personal duty to ensure that no Prohibited Substance enters his or her body.
 Athletes are responsible for any Prohibited Substance or its Metabolites or Markers found to be present in their Samples.
-Accordingly, it is not necessary that intent, Fault, negligence or knowing Use on the Athlete" s part be demonstrated in order to establish an anti-doping rule violation under Article 2.12. - 2.1.2 Sufficient proof of an anti-doping rule violation under Article 2.1 is established by any of the following: presence of a Prohibited Substance or its Metabolites or Markers in the Athlete" s A Sample where the Athlete waives analysis of the B Sample and the B Sample is not analysed; or, where the Athlete" s B Sample is analysed and the analysis of the Athlete" s B Sample confirms the presence of the Prohibited Substance or its Metabolites or Markers found in the Athlete" s A Sample; or, where the Athlete" s B Sample is split into two bottles and the analysis of the second bottle confirms the presence of the Prohibited Substance or its Metabolites or Markers found in the first bottle3.
+Accordingly, it is not necessary that intent, Fault, negligence or knowing Use on the Athlete's part be demonstrated in order to establish an anti-doping rule violation under Article 2.14. - 2.1.2 Sufficient proof of an anti-doping rule violation under Article 2.1 is established by any of the following: presence of a Prohibited Substance or its Metabolites or Markers in the Athlete's A Sample where the Athlete waives analysis of the B Sample and the B Sample is not analysed; or, where the Athlete's B Sample is analysed and the analysis of the Athlete's B Sample confirms the presence of the Prohibited Substance or its Metabolites or Markers found in the Athlete's A Sample; or, where the Athlete's B Sample is split into two bottles and the analysis of the presence of the Prohibited Substance or its Metabolites or Markers found in the analysis of the second bottle confirms the presence of the Prohibited Substance or its Metabolites or Markers found in the analysis of the second bottle confirms the presence of the Prohibited Substance or its Metabolites.

-2 Comment to Article 2.1.1: An anti-doping rule violation is committed under this Article without regard to an Athlete's Fault.
-This rule has been referred to in various CAS decisions as "Strict Liability" .
+4 Comment to Article 2.1.1: An anti-doping rule violation is committed under this Article without regard to an Athlete's Fault.
+This rule has been referred to in various CAS decisions as 'Strict Liability'.
 An Athlete's Fault is taken into consideration in determining the Consequences of this anti-doping rule violation under Article 10.
 This principle has consistently been upheld by CAS.

-3 Comment to Article 2.1.2: The Anti-Doping Organisation with results management responsibility may, at its discretion, choose to have the B Sample analysed even if the Athlete does not request the analysis of the B Sample.
+5 Comment to Article 2.1.2: The Anti-Doping Organisation with results management responsibility may, at its discretion, choose to have the B Sample analysed even if the Athlete does not request the analysis of the B Sample.

-- 2.1.3 Excepting those substances for which a quantitative threshold is specifically identified in the Prohibited List, the presence of any quantity of a Prohibited Substance or its Metabolites or Markers in an Athlete" s Sample shall constitute an anti-doping rule violation. - 2.1.4 As an exception to the general rule of Article 2.1, the Prohibited List or International Standards may establish special criteria for the evaluation of Prohibited Substances that can also be produced endogenously.
+- 2.1.3 Excepting those substances for which a quantitative threshold is specifically identified in the Prohibited List, the presence of any quantity of a Prohibited Substance or its Metabolites or Markers in an Athlete's Sample shall constitute an anti-doping rule violation. - 2.1.4 As an exception to the general rule of Article 2.1, the Prohibited List or International Standards may establish special criteria for the evaluation of Prohibited Substances that can also be produced endogenously.

-2.2 Use or Attempted Use by an Athlete of a Prohibited Substance or a Prohibited Method4
+2.2 Use or Attempted Use by an Athlete of a Prohibited Substance or a Prohibited Method6

-- 2.2.1 It is each Athlete" s personal duty to ensure that no Prohibited Substance enters his or her body and that no Prohibited Method is Used.
-Accordingly, it is not necessary that intent, Fault, negligence or knowing Use on the Athlete" s part be demonstrated in order to establish an anti-doping rule violation for Use of a Prohibited Substance or a Prohibited Method. - 2.2.2 The success or failure of the Use or Attempted Use of a Prohibited Substance or Prohibited Method is not material.
-It is sufficient that the Prohibited Substance or Prohibited Method was Used or Attempted to be Used for an anti-doping rule violation to be committed5.
+- 2.2.1 It is each Athlete's personal duty to ensure that no Prohibited Substance enters his or her body and that no Prohibited Method is Used.
+Accordingly, it is not necessary that intent, Fault, negligence or knowing Use on the Athlete's part be demonstrated in order to establish an anti-doping rule violation for Use of a Prohibited Substance or a Prohibited Method. - 2.2.2 The success or failure of the Use or Attempted Use of a Prohibited Substance or Prohibited Method is not material.
+It is sufficient that the Prohibited Substance or Prohibited Method was Used or Attempted to be Used for an anti-doping rule violation to be committed7.